-Prior to the time trial, committee members will deliberate if the time trial will proceed, or be modified if:
+Prior to the time trial, committee members deliberate if the time trial will proceed, or be modified if:

-a) The bureau has forecast winds of great than 25 knots (46km/hr) in the area within 2 hours of the time trial

-- b) The bureau has issued any storm or severe weather alert for the area within 2 hours of the time trial - c) There are adverse heat or smoke conditions likely to impact some paddlers. - d) Other relevant factors such as localised flooding
+- a) The bureau has forecast winds of great than 25 knots (46km/hr) in the area within 2 hours of the time trial - b) The bureau has issued any storm or severe weather alert for the area within 2 hours of the time trial - c) There are adverse heat or smoke conditions likely to impact some paddlers. - d) Other relevant factors such as localised flooding

-4.1.2 Weather (and other) Condition Signage
+2.1.2 Weather Condition Signage

-Signage will be added at the shed or pontoon if adverse conditions are forecast.
+Signage is added at the shed or pontoon if adverse weather conditions are forecast.

-4.2 Local Environmental Survey
+2.2 Local Environmental Survey

-LCRK personnel will coordinate an informal survey (hazard identification and risk assessment) of the course area and start / finish region periodically and after severe weather anomalies.
-This will include:
+LCRK personnel coordinate a survey (hazard identification and risk assessment) of the course area and start / finish region periodically and after severe weather anomalies.
+This includes: